surath1/langchain/README.md

 ### ChatGPT basic
-ChatGPT --> OpenAI --> GPT3.4/GPT4
+ChatGPT --> OpenAI --> GPT3.4/GPT4  \n
--ChatGPT is an application
+-ChatGPT is an application \n
--GPT3.4/GPT4 are LLM
+-GPT3.4/GPT4 are LLM  \n
--ChatGPT cost associated(1000 token 0.002c)
+-ChatGPT cost associated(1000 token 0.002c)  \n
--Does not answer some question, knowlwdge is limited.
--No access to private data
+-Does not answer some question, knowlwdge is limited.  \n -No access to private data  \n
--No access to google/wikipedia etc
+-No access to google/wikipedia etc  \n

 ### Langchain
 [Application]